Skip to content

 • where your franchisees will get these products.

-Your decision will depend on the nature of your business and your own preferences.
-One approach is to restrict your franchisees to a set list of certain suppliers.
-This can ensure the consistency and quality of products across your franchise network.
-However, restricting which suppliers you permit franchisees to use may pose certain risks to your business.
-This article will explore some key considerations to think about before deciding how you will supply your franchisees with products.
+As the franchisor, you are also able to limit your franchisees to only order from a set list of particular suppliers.
+This selection process ensures the consistency and quality of products across your franchise network.
+However, restricting your franchisees to specific suppliers may pose certain risks to your business.
+This article will explore key issues when deciding how you will supply products to your franchisees.

 What Are My Options?

 • provide your franchisees with a limited list of approved suppliers from which they may buy.
-This method requires less direct involvement and is popular amongst franchisors; or
+This approach requires less hands-on involvement and is favoured by many franchisors; or

-• suggest a list of preferred suppliers without strictly requiring franchisees to purchase from them.
-This method might be appropriate for generic products, but it provides the least control over quality.
+• suggests a list of preferred suppliers without any strict requirements for franchisees to purchase from them.
+While this method may be suitable for generic products, this method affords the least control over quality standards.

 What Type of Products Should I Supply To My Franchisees?